crazzfeng/sendcloud-docs/docs/Email API/label.md

 link:
   new_tab: false
 metadata:
+  title: 'Manage Email Labels: Track & Segment Campaigns | Aurora SendCloud'
+  description: >-
+    Learn how to use SendCloud's ​​Email Labels​​ to categorize, track, and analyze your email campaigns.
+This guide shows you how to create labels, assign Label IDs via API, and segment data for effective ​​A/B testing​​ and campaign performance analysis.
+Improve your email strategy with precise tracking.
+Start your free trial today.
+  keywords:
+    - email labels
+    - email tags
+    - label id api segment email campaigns
+    - email a/b testing
+    - track email performance
   robots: index
 ---
 Labels are a powerful feature designed to help you categorize and track your email messages.
 They are particularly useful for scenarios such as A/B testing, campaign segmentation, and performance analysis.